-The home testing pack, processing the swabs and sending you the results costs from £35.
+The home testing pack, processing the swabs and sending you the results costs less than £40.
 You can watch a YouTube video about self-testing here.

-If you purchase a home testing pack, do follow the instructions and keep the insert for future reference.
+If you purchase a home testing pack, follow the instructions and keep the insert for future reference.

-GBS Test packs ordered from private organisations are usually sent out the same day.
+GBS home testing packs ordered from private organisations are usually sent out the same day.